tarantool/queue/README.md

 This queue type is effectively a combination of `fifottl` and `utube`.

+It is advised not to use `utubettl` methods inside transactions with `read-confirmed` isolation level.
+It can lead to errors when trying to make parallel tube methods calls with mvcc enabled.

 The following options can be specified when creating a `utubettl` queue:
   * `temporary` - boolean - if true, the contents of the queue do not persist on disk